Complete summary of WordCamp Europe 2023 with over 3000 participants, 64 sessions, and WordPress Playground demo. Conference highlights and insights.

 5.00 /5 - (33 votes )

-Last verified: March 1, 2026
+Last verified: May 1, 2026

-WordCamp Europe 2023 ended successfully, attracting over 3000 participants from around the world who gathered in Athens, Greece, to attend an event focused on “Empowering the Web” – strengthening the web.
+WordCamp Europe 2023 ended successfully, attracting over 3000 participants from around the world who gathered in Athens, Greece, to attend an event focused on “Enabling the Web” – strengthening the web.
 The event, held from June 8-10, 2023, consisted of 64 sessions led by 90 speakers.
 The organizing team comprised 112 people, and 250 volunteers ensured everything ran smoothly.
 This event represented not just a gathering of WordPress enthusiasts, but a celebration of technology, community, and the incredible journey that WordPress has been on since its founding in 2003.

 WordPress, which powers over 43% of all websites on the internet, has evolved from a simple blogging tool to a full-fledged content management system used by everything from small businesses to large enterprises and complex web applications.
 WordCamp Europe has become the most important European meeting point for the WordPress community, and the 2023 edition was no exception when it came to bringing together developers, designers, business owners, contributors, and enthusiasts from around the world.

-Conference Highlights and Memorable Sessions
+#Conference Highlights and Memorable Sessions

 The conference program was rich and diverse, offering sessions covering everything from technical development to business strategies and community building.
 Key sessions during the conference included “How contributing to WP open-source project changed our lives” led by Michelle Frechette, who shared personal stories about how engagement in the WordPress ecosystem transformed careers and lives.
 “How to sell your ideas” with Morten Grauballe and Miriam Schwab provided practical advice on convincing clients and stakeholders of the value of WordPress solutions.